Skip to main content

 Home air conditioning systems are available in three main categories: traditional split-system air conditioners, packaged air conditioners and ductless systems.
 Each of these operate by the same basic process to lower the temperature and dehumidify the air in our homes.
 They all require an evaporator coil, a condenser coil, a compressor and refrigerant to essentially pull heat and humidity out of the home while returning cooler air to your living spaces.
 Regardless of which type of system works best for your home, correctly sizing it will provide the best results in comfort, performance and energy-efficiency.
 For most people, determining the proper size will be best handled by a professional HVAC contractor.

-An HVAC contractor will understand the variables involved and be able to perform the cooling load calculations necessary for proper AC system sizing.
+An HVAC contractor will understand the variables involved and be able to perform the cooling load calculations necessary for proper air conditioner sizing.
 However, understanding some of the principles behind cooling system sizing and the reasons why it’s so important will be helpful when considering a new system for your home.
-For example, when it comes to the size of your home air conditioner, bigger is not necessarily better.
-Equipping your space with a larger system with too many tons of cooling capacity not only uses more energy than necessary, but an oversized air conditioner could also cycle on and off too quickly without adequately removing humidity from the air, leaving you feeling cool but damp.
+For example, when it comes to the size of your home air conditioner, size matters and bigger is not necessarily better.
+Equipping your space with a larger system with too many tons of cooling capacity not only uses more energy than necessary which will raise your electric bill, but an oversized air conditioner could also cycle on and off too quickly without adequately removing humidity from the air, leaving you feeling cool but damp.
 Conversely, an air conditioner that’s too small for your space will work overtime trying to cool the space, consuming more energy without fully doing the job.
 A properly sized air conditioner matched to the unique needs of your home will not only keep you comfortable, it can also help you save on your energy bills.
 Because there is no simple answer to the question, “What size air conditioner do I need?” and because it is so important to your comfort and energy consumption, we always recommend getting a professional assessment of your property.
 Your local Carrier HVAC dealer can account for all of the factors involved and determine the optimal AC unit size for your home.

 How Are Air Conditioners Rated?